ValeriyVasilyevAstro/LOSE/README.md

 # losfloimg
-LOSFLOIMG -- Localisation Of Super-FLlares On Images
+LOSFLOIMG is Localisation Of Super-FLlares On Images

+The algorithm based on the PSF-fitting of the images in order to localize super-flares